scarsam/review-site/NOTES.md

 - Index page for all reviews
   - List all reviews
-  - x amount per page
+  - Click to load more..
   - Concatenated + author

 - Show page for a review